 The histogram title is Life Spans of Eighty-Five Brand X Light Bulbs.
 The horizontal label is Number of Hours and the vertical label is Number of Light Bulbs.
-Five bars show the number of light bulbs with a life span of eight hundred through eight hundred ninety nine hours, nine hundred through nine hundred ninety nine hours, one thousand through one thousand ninety nine hours, one thousand one hundred through one thousand two hundred through one thousand two hundred through one thousand two hundred ninety nine hours.
+Five bars show the number of light bulbs with a life span of eight hundred through eight hundred ninety nine hours, nine hundred through nine hundred ninety nine hours, one thousand through one thousand ninety nine hours, one thousand one hundred through one thousand one hundred ninety nine hours.